OData/v3ProtocolDocument/OData.markdown

     http://services.odata.org/OData/OData.svc/Products?$skip=5

-Would return Products starting with the 6th Product in the Products EntitySet.
+Would return Products starting with the 6th Product in the Products entity set.

-Where $top and $skip are used together, the $skip is applied before the $top, regardless of the order in which they appear in the request.
+Where `$top` and `$skip` are used together, the `$skip` is applied before the `$top`, regardless of the order in which they appear in the request.

 For example:

     http://services.odata.org/OData/OData.svc/Products?$top=5&$skip=2

-Would return the first five Products, starting with the 2nd Product in the Products EntitySet.
+Would return the third through seventh Products in the Products entity set.

-If no `$orderby` query option is specified in the request, the service MUST impose a stable ordering across requests that include `$skip`.
+If no unique ordering is imposed through an `$orderby` query option, the service MUST impose a stable ordering across requests that include `$skip`.

 #### 7.2.3.6.
 The `$inlinecount` System Query Option ####